Back

 Fujifilm XF 8mm F3.5, A Real Estate Lens

-I had the opportunity to use the new Fujifilm XF 8mm F3.5 the day it was announced.
-Almost out of the blue.
+I had the opportunity to use the new Fujifilm XF 8mm F/3.5 the day it was announced—almost out of the blue.
 I asked one of my contacts at Fujifilm if they had the 8-16mm lens at hand because I needed an ultra-wide angle lens to photograph an apartment for Airbnb.
-The spaces were a bit restrictive, therefore I wanted the widest non-fisheye lens in the Fujifilm range.
+The spaces were a bit restrictive, so I wanted the widest non-fisheye lens in the Fujifilm range.

 I already own a Samyang 8mm lens.
 But that is a fisheye lens, which creates too much distortion to use for real estate.
-And I normally shoot with the Fuji 10-24mm, which is absolutely fine in the vast majority of situations.
-But this case was more extreme.
-See the image below.
+I normally shoot with the Fuji 10-24mm, which is absolutely fine in the vast majority of situations.
+But this case was more extreme (see the image below).
 The 10-24mm was not enough to avoid truncating the lamp on the ceiling.
 But thanks to the 8mm, I was able to include it fully.

 Fujifilm XF 8mm F3.5 - Airbnb Real Estate portfolio shoot